pgorman/dangerjaunt/minirules.md

 #### 6. Wizard Eye ####

 The caster conjures an invisible, magic eye that roams up to 240 feet from its creator, relaying what it sees.
-The eye follows a path the caster wills, at speeds up to 120 feet per turn.
+The eye follows a path the magic-user wills, at speeds up to 120 feet per turn.
 Range: 24'', duration: 1 hour.

 ### Magic-User Spells Level 5 ###